TauferLab/ANACIN-X/README.md

                 Must be one of the 3 provided benchmarks in the following format: message_race, amg2013, or unstructured_mesh.
 * -sc      : Used to define which schedule system is currently in use.
                 Must be one of the following options: lsf, slurm, or unscheduled.
+* -ct      : Used to define which backtracing tool should be used during callstack tracing.
+	        Must be one of the following options: glibc or libunwind.
+	        (Defaults to glibc)
 * -o        : If used, allows the user to define their own path to store output from the project.
                 Be sure to define an absolute path that can exist on your machine.